Fish Lake Remount Depot Cabins

 Directions

 From Salem, take Highway 20 east through Sweet Home.
-Approximately 45 miles east of Sweet Home, Lava Lake Sno-Park will be on the north side of the highway.
-From Eugene, take Highway 126 east to Highway 20 (approximately 70 miles), turn west and drive about a quarter mile to Lava Lake Sno-Park on the north side.
-Park at Lava Lake Sno-Park, cross the highway and follow blue diamond trail markers approximately one mile to the cabins by hiking, cross-country skiing, or snowshoeing.
+Approximately 45 miles east of Sweet Home, Lava Lake Sno-Park will be on the north (left) side of the highway.
+From Eugene, take Highway 126 east to Highway 20 (approximately 70 miles), turn west (left) at the intersection and drive about a quarter mile to find Lava Lake Sno-Park on the north (left) side.
+Park at Lava Lake Sno-Park, cross the highway, and follow the blue diamond trail markers approximately one mile to the cabins.
+Oregon Sno-Park permits are required November 1-April 30.

 Amenities